90t/book-club/README.md

 - More devs on the note page or more team members could also join in & solve problems about there code & advise on going forward
 - Where this application also would come in very handy is in a small business, or family business,
 - This would give the all the team members access the communication to one another completly free of charge
-- where this application can also be used is in a in house restaurnat communacation system
+- where this application can also be used is in a in house restaurnat communication system